Parham-Paziraie/techhandy/README.md

 ## Usage Instructions

 ### Adding Repair Posts
+1. Login as admin first
-1. Scroll to "Recent Repairs" section
+2. Scroll to "Recent Repairs" section
-2. Use the "Add New Repair Post" form
+3. Use the "Add New Repair Post" form
-3. Enter a description of the repair work
+4. Enter a description of the repair work
-4. Click "Add Post"
+5. Click "Add Post"
-5. Share the generated review link with your customer
+6. Share BOTH generated links:
+   - **Public Review Link**: For anyone to leave star ratings
+   - **Owner Comment Link**: Give this to the device owner for detailed comments

-### Managing Videos
+### Managing Videos (Admin Only)
+1. Login as admin first
-1. Go to "Repair Timelapses" section
+2. Go to "Repair Timelapses" section
-2. Enter a YouTube or Vimeo URL in the video slot
+3. Enter a YouTube or Vimeo URL in the video slot
-3. Click "Update Video"
+4. Click "Update Video" to embed or replace existing video
-4. The video will embed automatically
+5. Click "Remove Video" to delete a video
+6. Video controls remain visible for easy management

-### Updating Contact Info
+### Updating Contact Info (Admin Only)
+1. Login as admin first
-1. Scroll to "Contact Information" section
+2. Scroll to "Contact Information" section
-2. Use the "Edit Contact Info" form
+3. Use the "Edit Contact Info" form
-3. Fill in your business details
+4. Fill in your business details
-4. Click "Update Contact Info"
+5. Click "Update Contact Info"

-## Customer Review Process
+## Customer Feedback Process

+### Public Star Ratings
-1. Customer receives review link from you
+1. Anyone receives the public review link from you
+2. Visitor selects 1-5 stars and optionally adds their name
+3. Rating is saved and displayed publicly

+### Owner Comments
+1. Device owner receives the special comment link from you
-2. Customer visits the link and sees repair details
+2. Owner visits link and sees repair details
-3. Customer selects 1-5 stars (required)
-4. Customer optionally adds name and comment
+3. Owner enters their name and detailed comment (both required)
+4. Only ONE comment allowed per owner link
-5. Review is saved and displayed on the review page
+5. Comment is saved and displayed on the post

 ## Data Storage

 All data is stored in the browser's localStorage:
 - **Repair posts** with descriptions and dates
+- **Public star ratings** with names and ratings
-- **Customer reviews** with ratings and comments
+- **Owner comments** with names and detailed feedback (one per post)
 - **Contact information** for your business
 - **Video URLs** for the timelapse gallery
+- **Admin login status** (persistent until logout)

 **Note**: Data is stored locally in each visitor's browser.
 For a shared admin experience across devices, consider upgrading to a backend solution in the future.